1994 British Army Lynx shootdown: Aftermath

 Corporal Robert Tomlinson of the Royal Military Police was awarded the Queen's Commendation for Valuable Service for his part in coming to the aid of the wounded constable and organising his medical evacuation.

 Corporal Wayne Cuckson of the Royal Logistic Corps was awarded the Queen's Gallantry Medal for dragging the wounded constable out of the crashed aircraft.
 Cuckson, who reached the rank of Warrant Officer Class Two, died on 6 April 2011 in a crash while driving his motorcycle between Abingdon and Oxford.

-There was a second mortar attack on a British military helicopter on 12 July 1994, at Newtownhamilton, when an RAF Puma carrying 11 soldiers and an RUC constable crash-landed on a soccer pitch after being hit by shrapnel on its tail from a near-miss by another Mark 15 mortar launched from a tractor.
+There was a second mortar attack on a British military helicopter on 12 July 1994, at Newtownhamilton, when an RAF Puma carrying 11 soldiers and an RUC constable crash-landed on a soccer pitch after its tail was hit by shrapnel from a near-miss by another Mark 15 mortar launched from a tractor.
 The helicopter was lifting off from the local military base.
 No serious injuries were reported.
 The Puma, serial number XW225, sustained Category 3 or Category 4 damage on the RAF scale.
-After returning to service, the machine was definitively written off and scrapped after suffering another crash-landing in Germany on 15 February 1997.
+After returning to service, the machine was definitively written off and scrapped after suffering another, this time deadly, crash-landing in Germany on 15 February 1997.

 The downing of two helicopters by mortar fire, along with the increasing sniper activity of the IRA, was both a morale and military blow to the British forces in south County Armagh.